 This is the first edition, first printing of the very first complete Bible printed in English.

 This is the first English language Bible ever translated directly from the original Biblical languages of Hebrew and Greek, and printed in English.
 Fewer than 15 complete printings of this first edition are known to exist.
-Close-up photos of 1537 Matthew-Tyndale Bible Leaves are on display in the Ancient Rare Bible Leaves section.

 This large pulpit Bible, produced by the command of King Henry the Eighth, was the first English language Bible authorized for public use.
 They were called the “Great” Bible due to their great size, and were usually chained to the church pulpit.
 The Archbishop of Canterbury, Thomas Cranmer, wrote the preface, so they are sometimes called “Cranmer” Bibles.
 Close up photos of Great Bible leaves are on display in our Ancient Rare Bible Leaves section.